codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do cats write notes?
+"Dad, I'm cold."
-Scratch Paper!
+"Go stand in the corner, I hear it's 90 degrees."

 ## Daily Trivia

-What was the name given to Android 4.3?
+How many bits make up the significand portion of a single precision floating point number?
- 1. Jelly Bean
+ 1. 8
- 2. Lollipop
+ 2. 53
- 3. Nutella
+ 3. 15
- 4. Froyo
+ 4. 23

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  23
 </details>